-If you are an international student who was planning to study in Canada, but had to study online or postpone your studies due to travel lockdowns resulting from COVID-19, you may very well have to start thinking about how to study safely in Canada.
+If you are an international student who was planning to study in Canada, but had to study online or postpone your studies due to travel lockdowns resulting from COVID-19, you should start thinking about how to study safely in Canada.

-International students who have been accepted at a Designated Learning Institute or DLI in Canada and are currently outside Canada, may now be able to travel to Canada to study at their DLI.
-To do so, the following has to be true:
+International students who have been accepted at a Designated Learning Institute or DLI in Canada and are currently outside Canada, are now able to travel to Canada to study at their DLI.
+To do so, however, the following has to be true:

 Your DLI must be on a list of Designated Learning Institutions who have been approved by their provincial or territorial governments to accept international students.

 - Go here to see if your DLI is on the list.

 - First select the province of your DLI, then choose whether it is:

 - Check back often as new DLIs are added to the list.